kanopi/shrubs/CHEATSHEET.md

 ## Content Type Testing

+Check if you are on the front or home page: [Code Snippet](#check-if-you-are-on-the-front-or-home-page)

 ### Creating a Node

 - Go to a node add form: `cy.visit('/node/add'); // Replace with the actual URL of your content`